avaneev/prvhash/README.md

 this applies to other structuring (parallel, daisy-chained, fused, multiple hashwords).
-The known way to make PRNG considerably harder to solve for a SAT solver, with complexity corresponding to system's size, is to combine two adjacent PRNG outputs via XOR operation; this obviously has a speed impact.
+The known way to make PRNG considerably harder to solve for a SAT solver, with complexity corresponding to system's size, is to combine two adjacent PRNG outputs via XOR operation; this obviously has a speed impact;
+and produces output with more than 1 solution, thus slightly increasing probability of PRNG output overlap.

 So, the basic PRNG with some, currently not hard-proven, security is as follows (XOR two adjacent outputs to produce a single "compressed" PRNG